 What’s the difference between CAD and animation software pricing?

-CAD software typically costs more than animation software due to precision engineering requirements, industry-specific compliance features, and specialized simulation capabilities.
-Professional CAD packages like SolidWorks or CATIA command premium prices because they serve industries where design accuracy directly impacts safety and regulatory compliance.
+CAD (Computer-Aided Design) software typically costs more than animation software because it requires precision engineering capabilities, industry-specific compliance features, and specialized simulation tools.
+Professional CAD packages like SolidWorks or CATIA command premium prices because they serve industries — such as manufacturing, civil engineering, and architecture — where design accuracy directly impacts safety and regulatory compliance.

 Animation software pricing focuses more on creative features, rendering capabilities, and workflow efficiency rather than engineering precision.
 While high-end animation tools like Maya or Cinema 4D are expensive, they generally cost less than equivalent CAD software because they don’t require the same level of mathematical precision or industry certification.